 - Stress, particularly the chronic type, can inhibit the body’s secretion of hydrochloric acid (stomach acid). (source 1, source 2)

-- Certain gut infections, such as H. pylori and candida, reduce the body’s production of hydrochloric acid (source 1, source 2) It can be argued, however, that these infections only take hold if gastric acid secretion is already compromised.
+- Certain gut infections, such as H. pylori and candida, reduce the body’s production of hydrochloric acid (source) It can be argued, however, that these infections only take hold if gastric acid secretion is already compromised.
 From that perspective, the presence of these microbes simply further inhibits the production of hydrochloric acid.

 - A mutation in one of the genes that influences gastric acid production (source)

 Acid reflux medications “not the benign drugs the public thinks they are” – Dr. Shoshana Herzig, Harvard Medical School

 Most of us tend to think of heartburn medications as pills that just “take the edge off” and leave us with normal acid levels.
 Unfortunately, that’s not really the case.
 Not only do they reduce levels that may already be too low, sometimes they almost completely eliminate it.

 The drug most commonly prescribed for heartburn today, Prilosec, virtually eliminates acid in the stomach around the clock, a fact that is proudly promoted in the drug’s widespread consumer-oriented advertising.
 Prevacid, Aciphex, Protonix and Nexium do about the same thing.”
 (Why Stomach Acid Is Good For You, emphasis mine)